Tank 500 Hi-Charge: the body-on-frame giant that learned to drive from a socket

 Tank 500 Hi-Charge

 The dimensions of the Hi-Charge version are impressive even by segment standards.
-Including the spare tire, the SUV's length exceeds 5 meters, the width and height are close to 2 meters, and the curb weight approaches 3 tons.
-The battery is located under the trunk floor, which meant abandoning the classic lower spare wheel mount.
-On city streets and especially at charging stations, this car attracts a lot of attention - a massive frame SUV with a connected cable still looks unusual, even against the backdrop of premium electric vehicles.
+Including the spare wheel, the SUV is more than 5 meters long, its width and height are close to 2 meters, and its curb weight approaches 3 tons.
+At the same time, the battery is placed under the cargo floor, which made it necessary to abandon the classic lower mounting for the spare wheel.
+On city streets, and especially at charging stations, such a vehicle draws lively interest — a massive body-on-frame SUV with a cable plugged in still looks unusual even against the backdrop of premium electric cars.

-The power plant combines a 2-liter gasoline turbo four-cylinder engine with 231 hp and an electric motor integrated into the transmission.
-The total output reaches 394 hp and 750 N·m, and the system is powered by a 37.1 kWh battery.
-The claimed range on electric power is 115 km, but in real urban mode without starting the ICE, it is slightly less than 100 km, which still covers a typical daily route.
-Fast charging allows you to replenish energy in about an hour, while a regular outlet stretches the process to 7 hours.
+The powertrain combines a 2.0-liter gasoline turbo-four producing 231 hp and an electric motor integrated into the transmission.
+Total output reaches 394 hp and 750 Nm, and the system is powered by a 37.1 kWh battery.
+The official electric-only range is claimed at 115 km, but in real urban driving without starting the internal combustion engine it comes to slightly less than 100 km, which still covers a typical daily route.
+Fast charging allows the battery to be replenished in about an hour, while from a regular household socket the process stretches to 7 hours.

-Several modes are provided for controlling the power plant.
-EV completely excludes the operation of the gasoline engine, HEV prioritizes electric traction, and the "Auto" mode actively uses the ICE to maintain a high battery charge level.
-The latter option is useful if you need to urgently restore the charge on the road, but you have to pay with increased fuel consumption.
-When driving at a speed of 60-90 km/h, the battery really fills up quickly, but the average consumption easily exceeds 15 l/100 km, and the range is reduced to approximately 450 km.
+Several modes are provided for controlling the powertrain.
+EV completely excludes the gasoline engine, HEV gives priority to electric drive, and the "Auto" mode actively uses the internal combustion engine to maintain a high battery charge level.
+The latter option is useful if you need to urgently restore charge on the move, but the trade-off is increased fuel consumption.
+When driving at 60–90 km/h, the battery really does recharge quickly, but average consumption easily climbs beyond 15 l/100 km, and the range drops to about 450 km.

-The HEV mode is optimal for long trips.
-With a full tank and a charged battery, the on-board electronics promise more than 900 km, although in reality the SUV consistently travels about 630 km.
-At the beginning of the journey, the Tank 500 Hi-Charge mainly runs on electric power, and the gasoline engine is only connected during active accelerations.
-While there is a charge, fuel consumption can drop to 3.9 l/100 km, then the electronics maintain a minimum battery level of about 15%, and the final average figure is fixed in the range of 11-12 l/100 km.
+For long trips, HEV mode is the better choice.
+With a full tank and a charged battery, the onboard electronics promise more than 900 km, although in reality the SUV consistently covers about 630 km.
+At the beginning of the trip, the Tank 500 Hi-Charge mainly runs on electric power, and the gasoline engine joins in only during active acceleration.
+As long as there is charge, fuel consumption can drop to 3.9 l/100 km; then the electronics hold the minimum battery level at about 15%, and the final average settles in the 11–12 l/100 km range.

 Tank 500 Hi-Charge